-How to Successfully Negotiate a Commercial Lease with a Landlord
+How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 Whether drafted for a space in a large shopping center or a small strip mall, many commercial leases can be long and intimidating, especially for first-time tenants.
 While this may be true, the best way to get the most beneficial lease for you and your business is to negotiate the terms of the lease.
-Many small business owners may believe that when a landlord or broker delivers a lease to you it is a 'take it or leave it' scenario.
+Many small business owners may believe that when a landlord or broker delivers a lease to you it is a ‘take it or leave it’ scenario.
+However, many business owners are unaware of the negotiation opportunities and legal protections available when leasing commercial space.
 However, this is far from the truth due to the fact that the most hated word in a landlord’s vocabulary is “vacant.”

 In short, the landlord often wants you in the space as badly as you want to be in it, so don’t be fearful of a seemingly overwhelming lease document.
+When dealing with commercial landlords, it is important to recognize that there are disparities in experience and drafting standards between experienced and inexperienced commercial landlords.
 LegalNature provides you with the information, step-by-step guidance, and forms you need.
-To better help tenants who will be negotiating a commercial lease, the following tips and information will assist in navigating the process.
+To better help tenants who will be negotiating a commercial lease, the following tips and information will assist in navigating the process of negotiating for commercial space.

 Everything Is Negotiable